Talha1a/US-Fires-Trends-and-Analysis/README.md

 ![Dashboard Overview](https://github.com/Talha1a/US-Fires-Trends-and-Analysis/blob/main/Final%20dashboard.png)

 ## Project Overview
 This project aims to analyze trends, causes, and impacts of fires in the United States using a dataset obtained from Government's Data site.
-The analysis includes data cleaning and visualization in Python, querying and extracting insights using SQL, and creating an interactive dashboard using Power BI.
+The analysis includes data cleaning and visualization in Python, querying and extracting insights using PostGreSQL, and creating an interactive dashboard using Power BI.

 ---